 Dermer traveled all over New England, easily befriending the natives along the way with Squanto’s help.
 Yet, Dermer’s luck took a turn after Squanto left to search for surviving members of his village, according to the book The Human Tradition in America from the Colonial Era to Reconstruction:

 “On his own, Dermer was unable to persuade the Indians at Monomoy (now Pleasant Harbor) of his good intentions.
 He was captured and barely succeeded in escaping.
 After a seemingly cordial meeting on Martha’s Vineyard with Epenow, the former Gorges captive, Dermer was attacked off Long Island and again managed to escape.
 Returning to New England in the summer of 1620, he was captured by his newly made friends at Pokanoket and Nemasket, and released only after Squanto interceded on his behalf.
 Dermer, with Squanto, then proceeded to Martha’s Vineyard, where they were attacked by Epenow and his followers.
 Most of the crew was killed this time, while the luckless captain escaped with fourteen wounds and died later in Virginia.
 Squanto was again made a captive, this time of his fellow Wampanoags.”

-The Wampanoags were suspicious of Squanto because of his close relationship with Dermer and turned him over to their leader, Massosoit, at Pokanoket.
-There, Squanto told Massosoit of his travels in England and claimed he could help the Wampanoag form an alliance with the English that would make them more powerful than any tribe in the area.
+The Wampanoags were suspicious of Squanto because of his close relationship with Dermer and turned him over to their leader, Massosoit, at Pokanoket, according to the book The Mayflower and the Pilgrim’s New World:

 A tribe member named Samoset, who spoke broken English, had befriended the pilgrims and after learning of the deaths and famine they suffered that winter, introduced them to Massasoit, Squanto and the rest of the tribe.